Get answers to frequently asked questions

 Are Fellows considered Harvard alumni post Fellowship?

 No, an alumnus/alumna is defined as an individual who has received a degree from any school at Harvard University or Radcliffe College, including honorary degrees.
+As a result, fellows do not retain Harvard-affiliated benefits such as email access or library privileges after the fellowship concludes.

 However, we have a robust community of HMS HealthTech Fellows who have previously completed our program and serve as current mentors and instructors.